 Local funding, mainly from property taxes, is required from each school district in order to participate in the Florida Education Finance Program (FEFP).
 The District is authorized by Florida Statutes to levy property taxes for district operations, capital improvements, and debt service.
 This is accomplished by establishing millage rates based on the county's gross taxable value as certified by the Property Appraiser.
 Upon receipt of this certification, the District has 24 days to submit to the Board a proposed budget to be advertised for the fiscal year.
 The Board must approve the budget within 80 days of the receipt of certification of property values.
 Preliminary and final hearings are conducted, and the budget is then submitted to the Commissioner of Education for approval.
-Potential revenue to be generated statewide through property taxes for 2023-24 is \$12.3 billion, up approximately \$1.3 billion from 2022-23.
+Potential revenue to be generated statewide through property taxes for fiscal year 2023-24 is \$12.3 billion, up approximately \$1.4 billion from 2022-23.

 The legal level of budgetary control is at the major functional level.
 Unencumbered appropriations lapse at year-end.
-Encumbered appropriations are carried forward, if applicable, to the following year for the General Fund and are closed after a three-
+Encumbered appropriations are carried forward, if applicable, to the following year for the General Fund and are closed after a threemonth period.
+Management may not amend the budget without the specific approval of the School